MichalOpoka/ecfr/cfr/title-17-Commodity-Securities-Exchanges/chapter-I-Commodity-Futures-Trading-Commission/part-37-Swap-Execution-Facilities/subpart-P-Designation-Chief-Compliance-Officer/section-37.1501.md

 ##### § 37.1501 Chief compliance officer. #####

-Link to an amendment published at 86 FR 9248, Feb.
-11, 2021.

-(a) *Definition of board of directors.* For purposes of this part, the term “board of directors” means the board of directors of a swap execution facility, or for those swap execution facilities whose organizational structure does not include a board of directors, a body performing a function similar to a board of directors.
+(a) *Definitions.* For purposes of this part, the term—

+*Board of directors* means the board of directors of a swap execution facility, or for those swap execution facilities whose organizational structure does not include a board of directors, a body performing a function similar to a board of directors.

-(b) *Designation and qualifications of chief compliance officer* - (1) *Chief compliance officer required.* Each swap execution facility shall establish the position of chief compliance officer and designate an individual to serve in that capacity.
+*Senior officer* means the chief executive officer or other equivalent officer of the swap execution facility.

-(i) The position of chief compliance officer shall carry with it the authority and resources to develop and enforce policies and procedures necessary to fulfill the duties set forth for chief compliance officers in the Act and Commission regulations.
+(b) *Chief compliance officer*—(1) *Authority of chief compliance officer.* (i) The position of chief compliance officer shall carry with it the authority and resources to develop, in consultation with the board of directors or senior officer, the policies and procedures of the swap execution facility and enforce such policies and procedures to fulfill the duties set forth for chief compliance officers in the Act and Commission regulations.

 (ii) The chief compliance officer shall have supervisory authority over all staff acting at the direction of the chief compliance officer.

-(2) *Qualifications of chief compliance officer.* The individual designated to serve as chief compliance officer shall have the background and skills appropriate for fulfilling the responsibilities of the position.
-No individual disqualified from registration pursuant to sections 8a(2) or 8a(3) of the Act may serve as a chief compliance officer.
+(2) *Qualifications of chief compliance officer.* (i) The individual designated to serve as chief compliance officer shall have the background and skills appropriate for fulfilling the responsibilities of the position.

+(ii) No individual disqualified from registration pursuant to sections 8a(2) or 8a(3) of the Act may serve as a chief compliance officer.

-(c) *Appointment, supervision, and removal of chief compliance office* - (1) *Appointment and compensation of chief compliance officer.* (i) A swap execution facility's chief compliance officer shall be appointed by its board of directors or senior officer.
-A swap execution facility shall notify the Commission within two business days of appointing any new chief compliance officer, whether interim or permanent.
+(3) *Appointment and removal of chief compliance officer.* (i) Only the board of directors or the senior officer may appoint or remove the chief compliance officer.

+(ii) The swap execution facility shall notify the Commission within two business days of the appointment or removal, whether interim or permanent, of a chief compliance officer.

-(ii) The board of directors or the senior officer shall approve the compensation of the chief compliance officer.
+(4) *Compensation of the chief compliance officer.* The board of directors or the senior officer shall approve the compensation of the chief compliance officer.

-(iii) The chief compliance officer shall meet with the board of directors at least annually and the regulatory oversight committee at least quarterly.

-(iv) The chief compliance officer shall provide any information regarding the swap execution facility's self-regulatory program that is requested by the board of directors or the regulatory oversight committee.

-(2) *Supervision of chief compliance officer.* A swap execution facility's chief compliance officer shall report directly to the board of directors or to the senior officer of the swap execution facility, at the swap execution facility's discretion.
+(5) *Annual meeting with the chief compliance officer.* The chief compliance officer shall meet with the board of directors or senior officer of the swap execution facility at least annually.

-(3) *Removal of chief compliance officer.* (i) Removal of a swap execution facility's chief compliance officer shall require the approval of a majority of the swap execution facility's board of directors.
-If the swap execution facility does not have a board of directors, then the chief compliance officer may be removed by the senior officer of the swap execution facility.
+(6) *Information requested of the chief compliance officer.* The chief compliance officer shall provide any information regarding the self-regulatory program of the swap execution facility as requested by the board of directors or the senior officer.

-(ii) The swap execution facility shall notify the Commission of such removal within two business days.

-(d) *Duties of chief compliance officer.* The chief compliance officer's duties shall include, but are not limited to, the following:
+(c) *Duties of chief compliance officer.* The duties of the chief compliance officer shall include, but are not limited to, the following:

-(1) Overseeing and reviewing the swap execution facility's compliance with section 5h of the Act and any related rules adopted by the Commission;
+(1) Overseeing and reviewing compliance of the swap execution facility with section 5h of the Act and any related rules adopted by the Commission;

-(2) In consultation with the board of directors, a body performing a function similar to the board of directors, or the senior officer of the swap execution facility, resolving any conflicts of interest that may arise, including:
+(2) Taking reasonable steps, in consultation with the board of directors or the senior officer of the swap execution facility, to resolve any material conflicts of interest that may arise, including, but not limited to:

 (i) Conflicts between business considerations and compliance requirements;